solkimicreb/react-stax/examples/docs/src/pages/docs/routing/intercept/content.md

 ## Protected pages

 Starting a new routing process cancels any ongoing routings.
-You can call `route()` inside the `onRoute()` function to intercept and redirect the current routing.
+You can call the top level `route()` function or the `target.route()` method inside the `onRoute()` function to intercept and redirect the current routing.

 ```jsx
 import React from 'react';